 - Invest in the oil & gas sector that has been shunned by ESG-conscious institutional money managers

-Charles Sizemore’s selection criteria for high-quality business are as follows:
+Charles Sizemore’s selection criteria for high-quality businesses are as follows:

 - Durable competitive advantage